Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Adapted Jr. Park Explorers (6-9 yrs.)

 (6-9 yrs.)
-Join us on outdoor adventures in nature.
-This is for nature lovers who don't mind being outside and getting dirty.
+Join us on outdoor adventures for nature lovers who don't mind being outside and getting dirty.
 Campers will explore different features of the park through hands-on science and nature activities tailored to young people with disabilities.
 Experiments, games, activities, and observation skills help us explore our park.
 Bring a snack and drink.
 This camp is designed for kids with disabilities who can participate in a 4:1 ratio and can maintain personal care.
+No camp June 19.
 Once registered, download camp forms from website.

 Adapted Park Explorers (10-13 yrs.)

 (10-13 yrs.)
-Join us on outdoor adventures in nature.
-This is for nature lovers who don't mind being outside and getting dirty.
+Join us on outdoor adventures for nature lovers who don't mind being outside and getting dirty.
 Campers will explore different features of the park through hands-on science and nature activities tailored to young people with disabilities.
 Experiments, games, activities, and observation skills help us explore our park.
 Bring a snack and drink.
 This camp is designed for kids with disabilities who can participate in a 4:1 ratio and can maintain personal care.
+No camp June 19.
+Once registered, download camp forms from website.

 Adapted Park Explorers (6-11 yrs)

 (6-11 yrs.)
 See the best that our park has to offer with topics that fit your interests.
 Explore different features of the park with hands-on science and nature activities tailored to young people with disabilities.
-A different topic each month.
+Topics vary by date.
 Parents must be accessible during the program but are not required to register.

 Animal Vets (6-11 yrs.)

 (6-11 yrs.)
 Get up close with our exhibit animals.
-Feed the critters, check their health, weight and size and journal findings in your vet notebook.
-Camp includes hikes, games and fun activities daily.
-Bring a snack, lunch and drink.
+Campers will feed the critters, check their health, weight and size and journal findings in their vet notebook.
+Camp includes hikes, games and activities daily.
+Bring a lunch, snack and drink.
 Wear old clothes.
 Once registered, download camp forms from website.

 Animals: Zoology Fun for Kids (6-11 yrs.)

 (6-11 yrs.)
 Explore the woods, creeks and ponds as we look for all sorts of critters.
 Learn about frogs, toads, birds, mammals, snakes, turtles, fish and insects through hikes, projects and games.
-Have lots of fun learning about animal life science.
 No camp June 19.
 Once registered, download camp forms from website.

 Are You Going to Eat That?